howardwang0620/bubble-dxf-parser/readme.md

 * ### Example external API call for Button/Workflow:
 First add a workflow for the button press.
 We can display the API data using Element Actions -> Group/Display data or Repeating Group/Display list.
 It works the same as above, Data to Display will be: Get data from an external API -> choose 'DXF - DXF API' as the API provider -> fill in the parameters.
 It should look like this:
 ![image](./readmeimages/api-workflow-example.png)

+## Heroku/GitHub
+The server is currently hosted thru Heroku using free-tier dynos.
+This means that the server shuts down if there is 30 minutes of inactivity (no server calls are made).
+On the next server call, it will take additional time to produce an output: server wake up time + DXF parsing time.
+Hobby-tier dynos can always be used to keep the server up 24/7 at a cost of $7/month.

+The current iteration deployed by Heroku is connected to the GitHub repository [here](https://github.com/howardwang0620/bubble-dxf-parser).
+Any code changes pushed to this repo will redeploy the Heroku server.

+In the event of reconnecting the Heroku application to another GitHub repository, visit the Heroku deploy settings [here](https://dashboard.heroku.com/apps/bubble-dxf-parser/deploy/github) and scroll down to the section **App connected to GitHub**.
+Disconnect the repository and then connect the new repository you wish to make future changes to.